n8design/htwoo/docs/htwoo-components/content/atoms/avatar/presence.md

 ---
 title: "Presence"
-description: ""This prescence bubble is used to indicate a persons availability status expecially on avatars.
-The following status are defined:""
+description: "This prescence bubble is used to indicate a persons availability status expecially on avatars.
+The following status are defined:"
 type: "components"
 layout: "single"
 patternId: "atoms-avatar-presence"